zaryab02-eng/Projects/projects/Gym-Z/README.md

 - Sign in with Google and land in the right place automatically: first-time owners are guided to create a gym workspace, while returning owners go straight to their dashboard
 - Create custom membership plans (7/15/30/45/90/180/365 days, or anything else) with their own fees
-- Add members with duplicate detection by phone number (prevents double entries, surfaces history + a one-tap **Renew Membership** action instead)
+- Add members with duplicate detection by phone number (prevents double entries, surfaces history + a one-tap **Renew Membership** action instead).
+The Add Member form includes a **Cancel** button that returns to the Members list without saving
-- See a dashboard prioritizing who needs attention first: expired, expiring today, tomorrow, within 3 days, within 7 days
+- See a dashboard prioritizing who needs attention first: expired, expiring today, tomorrow, within 3 days, within 7 days — based on each member's **effective coverage end date** (their scheduled future membership if one is queued via Extend, otherwise their current `expiryDate`), so a member who already renewed never shows up needing attention just because their old segment is about to lapse
 - Track a **Loyalty Streak** — the member's total continuous, paid membership duration in days (not attendance).
 Shows "New Member" until 30 continuous days are completed; displays in days up to 1 year, then switches to "X Years Y Months".
-Resets completely if a member doesn't renew within the gym's configurable grace period (default 30 days, set under Renewal Settings)
+Resets completely if a member doesn't renew within the gym's configurable grace period (default 30 days; currently fixed, no in-app setting — see [Suggested Future Improvements](#suggested-future-improvements))
 - **Renew Membership** now branches on whether the current membership is expired or still active: expired memberships always restart today; active memberships offer **Extend Current Membership** (queues the new plan to begin the moment the current one ends — no days lost) or **Start Immediately** (ends current coverage today, discards remaining days).
 Advance-scheduled memberships from Extend auto-activate app-wide (Dashboard, Members list, Member Profile) the moment their start date arrives — no manual step needed
-- Dashboard stat cards (Total, Active, Expiring Soon, Expired, Blacklisted) are tappable — each navigates straight to a pre-filtered Members or Blacklist view
+- Dashboard stat cards (Total, Active, Expiring Soon, Expired, Blacklisted) are tappable — each navigates straight to a pre-filtered Members or Blacklist view. **Active**, **Expiring Soon**, and **Expired** always exclude blacklisted members, both on the dashboard counts and the "Needs Attention" list, since a blacklisted member is on a separate track and isn't someone the owner needs to renew
 - Maintain a permanent, append-only member profile: personal info, current membership, full renewal history, lifetime amount paid, blacklist history
-- Blacklist/un-blacklist members while retaining their full history
+- Blacklist/un-blacklist members from a member's profile via a single toggle action in the **⋮ menu** — it reads **Blacklist Member** for an active member and switches to **Remove from Blacklist** once blacklisted, retaining their full history either way
+- Browse blacklisted members on the **Blacklist** page as clickable cards — tapping a card opens that member's full profile; a **Remove from Blacklist** button on the card itself also un-blacklists directly from the list
-- Permanently remove a member from a gym via a confirmation-gated **Remove Member** action, tucked into a **⋮ menu** on the member's profile (mirrors the app's existing Delete Gym pattern) — this deletes the member document, their full renewal history, and any blacklist entry referencing them, and decrements the gym's `activeMemberCount`
+- Permanently remove a member from a gym via a confirmation-gated **Remove Member** action, grouped in the same **⋮ menu** as the Blacklist toggle on the member's profile — this deletes the member document, their full renewal history, and any blacklist entry referencing them, and decrements the gym's `activeMemberCount`
 - Instantly search members by name or phone, fast even with thousands of records
 - Appear on a public, no-login **Gym Rankings** leaderboard ranked by active member count